Skip to main content

 default:"true"

-Register the user commitment for mixer / anonymous transfer support.
+Register the on-chain user commitment via MPC + ZK.
+Required to receive receiver-burnable Stealth Pool Notes.
 Can be used independently of confidential.

 await register({